obin-odayo/Mini-Champs/docs/game/mini-champs.md

 Mini Champions have [[equipment]] slots which will make them stronger.

-Mini Champions have abilities which are upgraded when they level up passively through out the game.
+Mini Champions have abilities.
+As the game progresses, they earn experience points which are used in increasing the base stats of their abilities.